IBM/platinum-demos/docs/tech-sales-enablement-learning-to-ingest-data-into-ibm-concert-pipeline/demo-instructions.md

 <summary>2 - Log in to the OpenShift cluster on your terminal</summary>

-Next we can log into the OpenShift cluster from our machine, using the oc login command.
-This command requires a login token that we can copy directly from our OCP console by clicking on copy login command and pasting it into our terminal.
+Use the 'oc login' command directly from the Techzone OCP console to log into the OpenShift cluster from the local machine.
+This command requires a login token that is provided in the login command. <br/> Click on 'kubeadmin' in the top right, then click 'copy login command', then click 'display token, and then copy the command and paste it into the terminal.

 <!-- <show copy login command from cluster> -->

-Note that that OCP login token expires every 24 hours, so a new one needs to be generated between logins if time has elapsed.
+<inline-notification text="Note: The OCP login token expires every 24 hours."></inline-notification>

 **[Go to top](#top)**